luisdelpozo/TFM/README.md

    - **TFM_PredCurve_Tools.py**.
 In this file, different functions are stored to be used in the notebooks.

    - **TFM_Requirements.txt**.
 In this file, all libraries and requirements to run the notebooks are listed.
-To be able to run
+To install all the required libraries and dependencies it is necessary to run the following code:

+   > pip install TFM_Requirements.txt

 **2. Raw data, input data of the notebooks, output data from the notebooks, and pickle files**.
 All these files have been stored in Google Drive in the following link: https://drive.google.com/drive/folders/1HPIvBoqFMj2icafklc6Eh3OAt1r2OqV6?usp=sharing